doble196/CRYVESTO_2.0/r&d_ashok/README.md

     - drawing sentiments from historical `Wall Street Journal` news Headlines
     - obtained historical Ticker data from Yahoo Finance
     - invented  our own proprietary signal strategy called **Simple Moving Average of Sentiments** akin to generally known SMAs which utilize daily returns.
 In our **SMA of Sentiments** we utilize the sentiment values averaged over a short period of time (SMA-Short), and over a longer period of time (SMA-Long).
 We used SMA short and SMA Long as the Feature set for our ML models.
 We tested the models with and without this strategy and very interestingly the results with the SMA strategy were much better.
-    - tested on the follwoing models
+    - tested on the following models
        - Logistic Regression
        - SVC
        - AdaBoost